Ionizing radiation, health effects and protective measures

 - Ionizing radiation is a type of energy released by atoms in the form of electromagnetic waves or particles.

-- People are exposed to natural sources of ionizing radiation, such as in soil, water, vegetation, and in human-made sources, such as x-rays and medical devices.
+- People are exposed to natural sources of ionizing radiation, such as in soil, water, and vegetation, as well as in human-made sources, such as x-rays and medical devices.

 - Ionizing radiation has many beneficial applications, including uses in medicine, industry, agriculture and research.